 Most people hate bugs, especially the ones that bite.
 And there are a lot of bugs in the great outdoors.
 You simply can’t escape them when camping.
 Introducing the screen room.
 It’s a large mesh tent designed to keep the bugs out when cooking or hanging out at the campground.

 If the mosquitos are biting and you still want to be outdoors, screen rooms are nice, but realistically, screen rooms are a hassle to put up and can be expensive.
 Not to mention the extra space you’ll need at the campground and the room needed to pack it in your car.
 If the bugs aren’t too bad, try citronella candles or mosquito coils.
-Most other bugs are attracted to the irresistable smell of your cooking, so keep your kitchen clean and always wipe down the camp table upon arrival.
+Most other bugs are attracted to the irresistible smell of your cooking, so keep your kitchen clean and always wipe down the camp table upon arrival.

 But if that doesn’t do the trick and you’d rather stay home than deal with bugs, you might consider a screen room as your one luxury.
-If you buy a good one, you are also protected from rain, which will allow you to hang out outdoors and be comfortable from rain and bugs.
+If you buy a good one, you are also protected from rain, which will allow you to hang out outdoors and be comfortable with rain and bugs.
 Try the PahaQue 10x10 Screen Room Tent Not a bad idea, though pricey ($485.00).

 6. French Press or Portable Espresso Machine